Contact person

 “When an electric vehicle ignites, it produces an extremely fierce and toxic fire that’s difficult to extinguish.”

-At the end of 2022, Sweden had almost 18,000 registered charging points.
-This is some way off from the EU recommendation of one public charging point for every ten vehicles*, so we can expect to see a significant expansion over the next few years.
+In October 2024, Sweden had more than 45,000 registered charging points.
+This is still less than the EU recommendation of one public charging point for every ten vehicles*, so we can expect to see a continued expansion over the next few years.

 This means that countless organisations and associations, with no previous experience of providing this type of service, will become charging providers.
 The board of a housing cooperative, hoteliers, restaurant branch managers and others are to suddenly understand and plan for the risks associated with providing electric vehicle charging.